 While in Gorumara, tourists go inside the forests for Jungle safari.
 Sighting of wildlife is quite common.
 Elephants, Rhinos, Indian Bison (Gaur), Peacock, Deer are the most common sightings.

-The forest safari is organised in special vehicles meant for the purpose.
-You must book your forest safari from the forest department and take an authorised guide along while visiting the watchtowers.
-Tresspassing is illegal and can be dengerous as well.
+The forest safari is organized in special vehicles meant for the purpose.
+You must book your forest safari from the forest department and take an authorized guide along while visiting the watchtowers.
+Trespassing is illegal and can be dangerous as well.
 The common forest safaris include the following.

-Methla Watchtower is located at Kalipur eco village near Ramsai on the eastern fringe of Gorumara National Park.
-There are unique Bullok cart driven forest safari available here.
+Methla Watchtower is located at Kalipur eco-village near Ramsai on the eastern fringe of Gorumara National Park.
+There are unique Bullock cart driven forest safari available here.

 Chukchuki Watchtower is in inside the Gorumara forest between Ramsai and Lataguri.

 Chandrachur watchtower – If you drive from Murti River towards Khunia through the Chapramari forest, you will come across a road crossing.
 The road ahead goes towards Eastern Dooars and the road to your left will go to Khunia.
 If you take the forest road on your right and drive through for about a kilometer you will suddenly find yourself facing large open grassland and a watchtower in the middle of it.
 This is Chandrachur watchtower of Chapramari forest.
 There are a small pond and a salt leak.
 The open ground was originally the location of a forest village named Khunia Basti.
 The village was shifted outside the forest and the location slowly turned wild again as is evident from the games sighted here.

 Chapramari Watchtower – This is another watchtower inside the Chapramari forest.
 From Khunia more you have to drive about 4 km towards the Jhalong – Bindu hills and then take a left road through the forests to reach Chapramari forest bungalow.
 The Watchtower is located just in front of the Bungalow.